humatic/pylbfgs/README.md

 At this time, only the Orthant-Wise Limited-memory Quasi-Newton (OWL-QN) algorithm is exposed (although very little work would be required to expose the full [libLBFGS][libLBFGS] implementation).

-Also note that PyLBFGS has only been compiled and tested with Python 3 on a 64-bit Ubuntu machine.
+Also note that PyLBFGS has only been compiled and tested with Python 3 on a 64-bit Ubuntu machine and a 64-bit Windows machine.
 It should work in other environments... but tweaking the installation commands is a task left to the reader.

+In order to compile on Windows one simply has to remove the "runtime_library_dirs" line in setup.py, and modify the library/include dirs to point to your install.
+You must also add the x64 build target when building libLBFGS in visual studio if compiling for a x64 machine and version of python.

 Install